Organic Organization: What It Is and How to Build One

 2. Missing Management Structure

-3. Assumed Skills That Didn't Exist
+3. Assumed Skills That Did Not Exist

 4. Confusing Nomenclature